arnaud-ma/vscode_profile/README.md

 # Installation

 Copy the link of the profile you want to use (see the list below) and paste it in the **File > Preferences > Profiles > Import Profile...** setting.
 ![find the Import Profile setting](doc/image.png)

+Read [the official documentation](https://code.visualstudio.com/docs/editor/profiles) of vscode profiles for more details.

 # List of profiles